-This one is from my nine-year old son, Colton.
+This one is from my ten-year old son, Colton.
 He’s a bit of a perfectionist, so I guess he appreciates the space he has to work through his daily assignments.

 I’m really not a stickler for when my kids start school, or when exactly they finish school work for the day- except that we always begin in the morning, after breakfast, and we wrap it up in the afternoon.